crypticwisdom/Python_notes/Python Language/1-python-notes.md

 A tuple is an ordered, immutable collection of elements enclosed in parentheses ().

 - Tuple:
-  - Used to hold sequence of unique values.
-  - It is ordered that is, It stores its element just the way they were entered in the tuple
+  - It is ordered that is, It stores its element just the way they were entered in the tuple.
-  - once a tuple is created you can't make changes to it.
+  - Once a tuple is created you can't make changes to it.
   - It is faster than a LIST data type.
-  -

 Creating a Tuple:
 To create a tuple, you can enclose elements within parentheses () and separate them with commas.
 Alternatively, you can create a tuple without using parentheses by simply separating the elements with commas.